 The Jarbeau case shows that clients may have legal recourse after being the victim of legal malpractice.
 Legal malpractice may arise when your lawyer provides incorrect legal advice, loses your case at trial, or mishandles a transaction.

-If you feel that you have suffered financial losses as a result of your lawyer’s legal malpractice, fill out our Free Case Evaluation Form or call our GTA legal malpractice lawyers at 1-647-495-8995 for your free and confidential legal malpractice case evaluation.
+If you feel that you have suffered financial losses as a result of your lawyer’s legal malpractice, fill out our Case Evaluation Form or call our GTA legal malpractice lawyers at 1-647-495-8995 for your confidential legal malpractice case evaluation.
 We have law offices in Hamilton and Toronto, and our Ontario malpractice lawyers will meet you where it’s most convenient.